 Dining Out in New York City with a Dog

-The official word on dining out with your dog in New York is that non-service dogs are allowed to dine with you in outdoor seating areas, at the discretion of the restaurant owner.
+The official word on dining out with your dog in New York City is that non-service dogs are allowed to dine with you in outdoor seating areas, at the discretion of the restaurant owner.
 (So make sure you ask!)
 While dining, dogs should be on a leash or in a crate, plus naturally they can’t dine at the table or share your dishes.
-(Strangely, there’s also a rule that you technically can’t use your own pet dishes from home to feed them, just disposable containers provided by the restaurant, though I’m not sure if this is enforced.)

 Taking a Dog on Public Transport in New York City